 Then into the freezer we go!
 If possible, lay your bag out flat as it freezes.
 This will help save space.
 Then, once frozen, you can stack it with additional meals, or even turn it upright to stack it like you would a book on a bookshelf.

-You’ll want to pull this meal out the night before, and let it thaw in the refrigerator.
+You’ll want to pull this Oven-Baked Chicken Fajitas meal out the night before, and let it thaw in the refrigerator.
 When you’re ready to cook, pour the contents of the bag into a 9×13 baking dish, and bake at 400 degrees Fahrenheit for 20-25 minutes until the chicken is cooked through and the peppers are soft.
 Serve with warmed tortillas and your choice of toppings, add-ons, or whatever strikes your fancy.

-Update: I had someone ask me this week if this meal would work in the slow cooker instead of the oven, and I am happy to report that I tried it yesterday in said slow cooker and it worked just fine!
+Update: I had someone ask me this week if this meal would work in the slow cooker instead of the oven, and I am happy to report that I tried it yesterday in said slow cooker and it worked great!!
 (Cook on low for 3-4 hours.)
 I happen to prefer it done in the oven, because chicken breast sometimes tends to get a little dry in the slow cooker with the long low heat.
-But it is still totally doable and you might not even notice a difference, especially once it’s inside a nice warm tortilla wrapped up with all your favorite extras!
+But it is still totally doable and you might not even notice a difference, especially once it’s inside a nice warm tortilla wrapped up with all your favorite toppings!